 Biointron's early-stage developability assay service is designed to support antibody discovery programs by identifying physicochemical risks at the time of lead selection.
 The platform leverages high-throughput, low-volume methodologies to characterize critical attributes across panels of candidates.

 To identify the strongest candidates, Biointron offers custom assay packages.
-These assays assess critical attributes such as self-interaction (AC-SINS), hydrophobicity (HIC-HPLC), thermal stability (DSF), aggregation (SEC-HPLC, DLS), charge heterogeneity (iCIEF, IEX-HPLC), and non-specific binding (PSR ELISA, BVP/DNA/Insulin ELISA).
+These assays assess critical attributes such as self-interaction (AC-SINS), hydrophobicity (HIC-HPLC), thermal stability (via differential scanning fluorimetry (DSF)), aggregation (SEC-HPLC, DLS), colloidal stability, charge-related behavior including charge distribution, charge heterogeneity (iCIEF, IEX-HPLC), and non-specific binding (PSR ELISA, BVP/DNA/Insulin ELISA).
+These measurements provide insight into viscosity behavior and the presence of hydrophobic patch regions that may impact developability.

 With minimal material requirements (<1 mg per assay) and the flexibility to run tests in parallel or tandem, Biointron provides cost-effective, early-stage insights that guide candidate prioritization and streamline CMC development.

-For antibody discovery programs including monoclonal antibodies, bispecifics, and ADCs, developability screening is best applied immediately following functional selection.
-This integration enables direct comparison of structurally distinct variants with similar in vitro potency.
+For antibody discovery programs including monoclonal antibodies, bispecific antibodies, and antibody-drug conjugates (ADCs), developability screening is best applied immediately following functional selection.
+This integration enables direct comparison of structurally distinct variants with similar in vitro potency and supports efficient affinity maturation strategies.

 Developability issues that escape early detection can manifest during CMC-stage formulation or scale-up.
 Addressing them at this stage is significantly more costly, requiring reformulation, re-characterization, and potentially re-engineering of the candidate sequence.